Leadership and Management Fellow Scheme 2026/27

 When joining the scheme we want you to take full advantage of the range of learning opportunities.
 When attending the online days it really helps everyone to have your camera on and to attend all the day.
 Your questions, contributions and reflections make for a richer learning experience for everyone whether at in person or online days for the scheme.

 Whilst we aim to be flexible, we don’t record sessions as your participation live creates the unique opportunities to learn from each other and from the speakers bringing their experiences to the LMFS.
-Furthermore, we strongly encourage 100% attendance as this enables you to get the most of out what is on offer and it is the LMFS in its entirety which is accredited by the FMLM.
+Furthermore, we strongly encourage 100% attendance as this enables you to get the most of out what is on offer and it is the LMFS in its entirety which is accredited.

 It would also be useful to discuss with your mentor or supervisor what your learning objectives might be prior to joining the scheme.
 The FMLM standards, RCPsych ST curricula and GMC guidance on leadership and management are all useful resources for this.
-Bringing these objectives to the introductory day in September would be really helpful where we will discuss them further.
+Bringing these objectives to the introductory day in September is really helpful where we discuss them further.

 Your project